hakoerber/blog.haktec.de/_posts/2018-06-03-ansible-is-not-yet-perfect.md

 This approach makes for a much more powerful syntax, because you actually have a turing complete language (Jinja) to write your declarations (YAML).
 It's also less magic: If you know Jinja well enough, it's easy to reason about the code without knowing SaltStack internals.

 The problem: You can shoot yourself in the foot, and SaltStack placed your target right next to your foot.
-There is a very thin line between "That makes sense!" and "This is messy!".
+There is a thin line between "That makes sense!" and "This is messy!".
 Take the following code as an example, taken from my salt forumla to set up Nginx together with LetsEncrypt (link [here](https://github.com/hakoerber/salt-nginx-letsencrypt)):

 {% raw %}
 ```jinja